-Prescription for Health Programs in Michigan: An Overview of Best Practices
+Prescription for Health Programs in Michigan: An Overview of Programs and Best Practices

 The Michigan Farmers Market Association (MIFMA) completed a survey of all known Prescription for Health style programs in Michigan.
 The results of the survey are highlighted in this publication.
 Each program is featured as a case study and summarizes best practices.
 Prescription for Health programs supports healthy behavior change for individuals and families through partnerships with healthcare and other providers who focus on supporting healthy eating (farmers and farmers markets) and/or community partners who provide opportunities for increased physical activity.
 Programs are commonly aimed at improving health outcomes for low-income patients with diet-related diseases.

 Michigan Farmers Market Managers: Roles, Responsibilities, Compensation & Education Report

 This study was conducted in 2016 to provide baseline information about the compensation of farmers market managers in Michigan and to help examine the effectiveness of educational programs that seek to professionalize the role of farmers market managers.

 Public Act 100 allows the Michigan Liquor Control Commission to issue a special permit to small winemakers for them to be able to offer samples and sell wine at Michigan farmers markets.
 These guidelines were developed through collaboration by the Michigan Farmers Market Association (MIFMA), the Michigan Grape and Wine Industry Council and the Michigan Liquor Control Commission (MLCC).
 These questions and answers are intended to encourage compliance with Commission requirements for market managers that wish to partner with wineries.

 Accepting SNAP Bridge Cards at Michigan Farmers Markets Manual